gooddata/gooddata-create-gooddata-react-app/bootstrap/README--tiger.md

 The meaning of the `docker run` parameters is:

--   `--publish 3000:8080` – expose the nginx running on port 8080 by default (you can change that if needed by adding `--env PORT=5000`, just make sure you update the `--publish` value accordingly), to port 3000 on your machine.
+-   `--publish 3000:8080` – expose the nginx running on port 8080 by default (you can change that if needed by adding `--env PORT=5000`, j ust make sure you update the `--publish` value accordingly), to port 3000 on your machine.
 -   `--name your-name` – assign a name to the container run.
 -   `--env BACKEND_HOST="secure.gooddata.com"` and `--env BACKEND_URL="https://secure.gooddata.com"` – set the host/URL where the GoodData analytical backend is running respectively.
 You need to change these values if you host GoodData on a different domain.